Shaun Harris

 going to wonder what they'd stumbled on to given the light, radio-friendly

-country-rock tinged ballad 'Empty Without You'.
-To my ears this
+country-rock tinged ballad "Empty Without You".

-one sounded like a cross between David Gates and Bread and Poco ...
-With an abbreviated title, 'I'll Cry Out' was a remake of Harris' previously released Brigadune single.
+wasn't terrible, rather just kind of anonymous.
+With an abbreviated title, "I'll Cry Out" was a remake of Harris' previously released Brigadune single.
 It was one strange offering.
 A pretty, lightweight pop song it also showcasing some deeply disturbing lyrics.
-I've seldom heard a song that was as confessional and disturbing.
+I've seldom heard a breezy melody that was as confessional and disturbing.
 Harris clearly had some major issues along with a sense of guilt and shame - hopefully Suzanne forgave him for whatever transgressions were experienced.
 Capitol floated the song as a single:

 -

-1973's 'I'll Cry Out' b/w 'Color of Your Eyes' (Capitol catalog number P
+1973's "I'll Cry Out" b/w "Color of Your Eyes" (Capitol catalog number P

 3697)